-I will go through this quick exercise that you can do between sets.
-It is called the Prisoner Split Lunge.
+I’ll review a brief exercise you can do between sets- the Prisoner Split Lunge.

 CLICK HERE to watch the YouTube video.